ConstantineLignos/MORSEL/README.md

   of the art results for English in Morpho Challenge 2010, and aggressive produced state of the art results for Finnish.
   I've done the best that I can to document these parameters between the param files and the code, but if you want to try changing them I'd recommend getting in touch.
-* The rest of the parameters are documented by running `java -jar morsel.jar --help`.
-With the exception of encoding, unless you are interested in the algorithm's internals there isn't much to see here.
+  * The rest of the command-line parameters are documented by running `java -jar morsel.jar --help`.
+With the exception of encoding, unless you are interested in the algorithm's internals and want more debug output there isn't much to see here.
+  Almost everything you want to set is set via the parameter file, not command-line arguments.

 For example, if you want to run on the Brown corpus wordlist, write the analysis to out.txt, write the log to log.txt, and use the conservative parameter set do the following: